aimms/documentation/webui/widget-options.rst

 There are situations where you may want to hide certain widgets for certain users.
 Especially if many 'roles' can be identified among the users of your applications, this may apply: for some users, data displayed in a particular widget is of no interest, while for others it is.

 To help you in situations like this, every widget has an option called *Visible*, located on the *Miscellaneous* tab in its option editor.
 Setting this option to False (or 0) has the effect that the widget is not visible anymore.
 In order not to lose track of these widgets while developing your WebUI, there is an 'eye' icon |eye-blue| in the top bar, with which you can still show the hidden widgets.
-These are displayed in grey, in order to distinguish them easily from the visible widgets.
+These are displayed in gray, in order to distinguish them easily from the visible widgets.
 This icon is not visible when running your WebUI app in a PRO environment (i.e. in the end-user scenario), or when you have no widgets that have the Visible option set.

 It is not only possible to just specify literal values like True/1 or False/0 for the 'Visible' option: you can use any scalar AIMMS parameter that you like.
 This is especially powerful, since it allows you to steer the visibility of each and every widget using whichever logic you want.
 As an illustration, you could create an AIMMS parameter like: